 Website Filters are used to allow you to set up a list of allowed Web sites that can be used by multiple users through the network.
-To use this feature select to Allow or Deny, enter the domain or website and click Save Settings.
+To use this feature select to Allow or Deny, enter the domain or website and click Add, and then click Save Settings.
 You must also select Apply Web Filter under the Access Control section (page 40).